ChandanaKoneru/Traffic-sign-detection-and-classification/README.md

 [Traffic Sign Detection](Traffic-Sign-Detection.md)

 This is a Convolutional Neural Network built with TensorFlow and trained to recognize traffic signs.
-The dataset used is https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign
+The dataset used is https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign.

+This dataset has more than 50,000 images of 43 classes.

 [Main Dependencies](Main-Dependencies.md)

-tensorflow 1.x for neural networks pandas for data manipulation
+tensorflow 1.x for neural networks

+pandas for data manipulation

 [Highlights](highlights.md)